 The final link in the chain of survival is our cardiopulmonary rehabilitation program.
 Through education and supervised exercise, the program helps patients return to as high a quality life as possible after suffering a cardiac event.
-A physician referral is required to participate in the program, which is conducted at state-of-the-art facilities at Day Kimball Hospital and Day Kimball Healthcare Center in Plainfield.
+A physician referral is required to participate in the program, which is conducted at a state-of-the-art facility at Day Kimball Hospital.

 Billing and Payment Information